If you were injured by a dog bite, you could be entitled to compensation for your injuries.

 We Can Demonstrate Liability for Your Losses

 When you are injured by another person’s dog, you only have a certain amount of time to take action to get compensation for your injuries.
-As stated in New York Civil Practice Law and Rules (CVP) §214, you have three years from the date of your injury to file a lawsuit.
+As stated in NY CVP § 214, you have three years from the date of your injury to file a lawsuit.
 However, there are certain factors that could potentially shorten this time.

 In order to fight for your compensation, we first need to determine liability.
 Can the dog owner be held liable for your injuries?
 We have two options for holding the dog owner liable: